DouglasUrner/GDP1/units/3/assignments/U3.4-apis/index.md

 To be generally useful an API needs to provide the programmer with some flexibility - for example where to place the trees or the clouds.
 A good API documents an abstraction, or a set of abstractions that make it easier to think about the code you are writing - and easier to read it later on.

+Start off simple - get you API defined and working, then work on improving it.
+Here is [**an Example**](https://studio.code.org/projects/gamelab/b72JM01GSBBFoYUkZmi_AYpc0JM07_arv1FiLLbZvA4).

 [Slides: APIs][slides] - right-click and choose **Open link in a new tab** to view.

 ### Learning Targets: